mandipf/dirty_data_project/task4_2/README.md

 The data cleaning script is located in the `data_cleaning_scripts` folder.

-There are also four other scripts within this folder:
+There are also four other scripts within sub-folder `R scripts`:

 - An import function (`functions.R`);
 - Recognised candy names (`lookup_candy_approved_names.R`);